 Sentient foods are foods that are governed by natures sentient principles, adding in the producing of vital energy.
 Sentient foods are foods that primarily effect the mind as well as the body.

 Today's culture has seen an influx of vegan and vegetarian diets.
 These diets are very popular for obvious reasons, people would like to be healthier.
-We are starting to realize that vegan or vegetarian diets does not mean "healthy" and requires the consideration of the vegetables that are being eaten as well as the quality.
+We are starting to realize that vegan or vegetarian diets DO not mean "healthy" and requireS the consideration of the vegetables that are being eaten as well as the quality.
 Another important factor to keep in mind is "how your body responds to these foods".
-Sentient foods is philosophy introduced by yogis and in the west can be considered the diet of the spiritual man.
+EATING sentient foods is A philosophy introduced by yogis and in the west can be considered the diet of the spiritual man.

 Sentient foods are foods that are CREATED THROUGH NATURE’S PROCESS, AND THAT AID in the production of vital energy IN THE HUMAN BODY.
-Sentient foods are foods that primarily effect the mind as well as the body.
+Sentient foods are foods that primarily Affect the mind and spirit as well as the body.
 Serious meditators, yogis and those individuals involved in spiritual practices benefit from a sentient diet.
-A sentient diet is also called a sattvic diet and is one of the three classifications of a yogic diet.
+A sentient diet is also called a sattvic diet WHICH is one of the three classifications of a yogic diet.
 The other two classifications are static and mutative.

 The natural force that creates motion and change in the universe is predominant in some foods.
 Mutative foods are beneficial to the body and may or may not be beneficial to the mind.
 These foods are stimulants, and some examples are: